A City in the Clouds

 His name is a corruption of “lobotomy,” a nod to a last minute change to the character.
 Originally, Lobot was to have a great deal of dialogue, but the filmmakers decided that he was in fact lobotomized to accommodate the installation of his cyborg implant.
 The procedure rendered Lobot a mute.

-But Hollis said dialogue wasn’t the only thing Lobot had cut from Empire, according to the Insider:
+But Hollis went on to say that dialogue wasn’t the only thing removed from the film:

 “A lot of death scenes were filmed,” he remembered.
 “There was a scene of me being carted off by men in white masks.
 But they would say, ‘Oh, we might need you again.’
 There were a lot of people getting arrested, but they were very wary about showing people die.”

-The only dialogue I could find that’s attributed to Lobot (AIDE in the script) is found in almost every draft of Episode V right up to the 4th draft shooting script.
+The only dialogue I could find that’s attributed to Lobot (AIDE in the script) is in almost every draft of the script, right up to the 4th draft shooting script.
 Here’s the excerpt which contains some other dialogue changes as well:

 371. INT.
 PRISON AREA – CLOUD CITY.